Peshchter/Lessons/README.md

 # Lessons
-This repo only for study
+This repo only for study.
-don't use it
+Please, don't use it.